lunarmodules/ldoc/doc/doc.md

 This is then styled with `ldoc.css`.
 Currently the template and stylesheet is very much based on LuaDoc, so the results are mostly equivalent; the main change that the template has been more generalized.
-The default location (indicated by '!') is the directory of `ldoc.lua`.
+The default location (indicated by '!') is the directory of `ldoc_ltp.lua`.

+You will notice that the built-in templates and stylesheets end in `.lua`; this is simply to make it easier for LDoc to find them.
+Where you are customizing one or both of the template and stylesheet, they will have their usual extensions.

 You may customize how you generate your documentation by specifying an alternative style sheet and/or template, which can be deployed with your project.
 The parameters are `--style`